 I also use a moderate amount of sugar in this jam.
-There isn’t as much sugar in this recipe as you find in many traditional jam recipes, but since I am planning to can this batch, the sugar acts to preserve the quality over the long-term (up to a year or so).
-Jams that are too low in sugar will be quicker to lose their color and flavor in storage, and are also more prone to developing mold.
-For this reason, when I want a low-sugar jam, I will usually freeze it, or make a small batch that goes straight into the refrigerator.
+There isn’t as much sugar in this recipe as you find in many traditional jam recipes, but because of the added lemon, it really needs the sugar to balance out the flavor.
+Also, jams that are low in sugar will be quicker to lose their color and flavor in storage and are also more likely to have a reduced shelf life and developing mold after opening.
+For this reason, when I want a very low or no-sugar jam, I will often freeze it, or make a small batch that goes straight into the refrigerator.

 Of course, you can freeze this blueberry lemon jam, too – just freeze it in small jars, or look for small containers made especially for freezer jam that you can pick up nearly anywhere that canning supplies are sold.

 If you are new to canning and would like to learn the process, rest assured that canning jam in a boiling water bath is safe and easy.
 Here are two references that will give you step-by-step instructions:

 - http://nchfp.uga.edu/ – The National Center for Home Food Preservation at The University of Georgia offers a free online course that gives you the basics of at-home food preservation.
 I have taken this course and I highly recommend it!